|Based in||British Virgin Islands|

 ExpressVPN Lightway server in New York:

-As you can see, Lightway speeds are better than OpenVPN, but still not on par with WireGuard.
+As you can see, Lightway speeds are much better than OpenVPN.

 Lightway vs WireGuard

 For comparison, here is a speed test with NordVPN using the WireGuard protocol: